Bonfales12345/clickey/README.md

 # Clickey

-Clickey is a Open Source lightweight, background-native menu bar utility that triggers audio on global keystrokes.
+Clickey is a Open Source lightweight, background-native menu bar utility that play a mechanical keyboard switch sound on global keystrokes.
 Only for macOS (Apple Silicon).

 </div>